dkrupovich/Jaw-degradation-detection/README.md

 # Jaw-degradation-detection

 This project is part of the Neural Networks course held by the University of Tartu.
-The aim of the project was to detect jaw degradation using object detection models trained on the [Panoramic Dental X-rays With Segmented Mandibles](https://data.mendeley.com/datasets/hxt48yk462/2) dataset.
+The aim of the project was to detect jaw degradation using object detection models trained on the [Panoramic Dental X-rays With Segmented Mandibles](https://data.mendeley.com/datasets/hxt48yk462/2).
 The images were manually annotated and cropped by other project members.

 This code was used to train the [YOLOv5](https://github.com/ultralytics/yolov5) object detection model on the dataset.
 The image crops were augmented and preprocessed using [Roboflow API](https://roboflow.com).
 The cropped images with annotation files can be found in ```Jaw_degradation``` folder.